Dante Gabriel Rossetti: Beginnings

-Dante and Medievalism
+Dante and Mediaevalism

-In 1850, Rossetti met Elizabeth Siddal, an important model for the Pre-Raphaelite painters.
-Over the next decade, she became his muse, his pupil, and his passion.
-They were married in 1860.
-Rossetti's incomplete picture Found, begun in 1853 and unfinished at his death, was his only major modern-life subject.
-It depicted a prostitute, lifted from the street by a country drover who recognises his old sweetheart.
-However, Rossetti increasingly preferred symbolic and mythological images to realistic ones.

-For many years, Rossetti worked on English translations of Italian poetry including Dante Alighieri's La Vita Nuova (published as The Early Italian Poets in 1861).
-These and Sir Thomas Malory's Le Morte d'Arthur inspired his art of the 1850s.
-He created a method of painting in watercolours, using thick pigments mixed with gum to give rich effects similar to medieval illuminations.
+For many years, Rossetti had worked on translations of Italian poetry including Dante Alighieri's La Vita Nuova (published as The Early Italian Poets in 1861).
+These, along with Sir Thomas Malory's Le Morte d'Arthur inspired his art of the 1850s.
+Rossetti created a method of painting in watercolours, using thick pigments mixed with gum to give rich effects similar to mediaeval illuminations.
 He also developed a novel drawing technique in pen-and-ink.
 His first published illustration was "The Maids of Elfen-Mere" (1855), for a poem by his friend William Allingham, and he contributed two illustrations to Edward Moxon's 1857 edition of Alfred, Lord Tennyson's Poems and illustrations for works by his sister Christina Rossetti.

-His visions of Arthurian romance and medieval design also inspired William Morris and Edward Burne-Jones.
+His visions of Arthurian romance and mediaeval design also inspired William Morris and Edward Burne-Jones.
 Neither Burne-Jones nor Morris knew Rossetti, but were much influenced by his works, and met him by recruiting him as a contributor to their Oxford and Cambridge Magazine which Morris founded in 1856 to promote his ideas about art and poetry.